Master of Science in Accounting

 Upon graduation, you may perform either technical or management duties within the accounting field.
 Typical duties may include overall department management; the generation and analysis of accounting data; the creation of quality improvement processes, compliance strategies, and reimbursement procedures; conducting research; and addressing risk management and legal issues.
 Employment opportunities may exist within industry and public accounting.
 In addition, many entrepreneurial opportunities may exist for small business accounting and consulting services.

-The Master of Science in Accounting program is designed to help you prepare for the Uniform Certified Public Accountant (CPA) Examination, the Certified Internal Auditor examination, and the Certified Management Accountant examination.
-Refer to the Certification, State Board, and National Board Exams section for important program disclosure information.
+The Master of Science in Accounting program is designed to help you prepare for the Uniform Certified Public Accountant (CPA) Examination.
+In addition to the CPA Exam, the Master of Science in Accounting may also help prepare you for optional certifications such as the Certified Internal Auditor examination and the Certified Management Accountant examination.
+Prospective and current students must review Purdue Global’s State Licensure and Certifications site to view program and state-specific licensure information.
+Refer to the Certification, State Board, and National Board Exams section for additional program disclosure information.

 You must choose from three concentration areas designed to help you develop specific accounting proficiencies: public accounting—CPA track, private/corporate accounting—CMA track, and tax.

 The Master of Science in Accounting program consists of a minimum of 52 quarter credit hours.
 Upon successful completion of the program, you will be awarded a master of science degree.